Camille Little: Personal life

+Smith is married to Jeremis Smith, a construction business owner and former professional basketball player, who played for the Georgia Tech Yellow Jackets and later internationally.

-Little is a Christian.
-Little has spoken about her faith saying, "It’s not about the talent I have but about the gifts God has given me to use for His glory.
+Smith is a Christian.
+She has spoken about her faith saying, "It’s not about the talent I have but about the gifts God has given me to use for His glory.
 Basketball accomplishments are great, but they can’t compare to my relationship with God."

-According to ESPN The Magazine, Little enjoys the television show SpongeBob SquarePants.
+According to ESPN The Magazine, Smith enjoys the television show SpongeBob SquarePants.